0xMukesh/solidity-quickstart/blog.md

 In solidity, there are 3 different types of variables:

 1. `state`: State variables are declared in contract scope.
-Stored on block chain.
+Stored on the blockchain.
 2. `local`: Local variables are declared inside functions.
-Destroyed after execution and not stored on block chain.
+Destroyed after execution and not stored on the blockchain.
-3. `global`: Global variables are some special variables that can be used globally and give information about the transactions and block chain properties.
+3. `global`: Global variables are some special variables that can be used globally and give information about the transactions and blockchain properties.

 ## ✨ Variable modifiers

 There are 2 variable modifiers for `state` variables

-- `constant`, disallows assignment (except initialization), does not occupy storage slot.
+- `constant`, disallow assignment (except initialization), does not occupy storage slot.
-- `immutable`, allows exactly one assignment at construction time and is constant afterwards.
+- `immutable`, allows exactly one assignment at construction time and is constant afterward.
 Is stored in code.

 # 👋 The End

 That's the end folks 👋.
-I would be releasing another part on "Solidity Quickstart" on functions and how to deploy the smart contract to a testnet, such as [Rinkeby](https://www.rinkeby.io/)
+I would be releasing another part on "Solidity Quickstart" on "Functions in Solidity" and "How to deploy the smart contract to a test net", such as [Rinkeby](https://www.rinkeby.io/)

 The code for this entire "Solidity Quickstart" series would be available on my GitHub: